 Reading through our pages you will also notice we don't mention Australia.
 Some people think Australia is part of Oceania.
 It was, but is no longer.
 We decided.

+-- we'd love to hear from you!
+You are visitor number to the Oceania Project.
 Aloha!
 Arohanui!
 Lukim yu!
 Parahi!
 Sa moce!
-Agur!
+Agur! ©

-© Éire Language and Information Services, 1997
+Éire Language and